diev/diev.github.io/en/resume/index.md

 * **Inventory Control and Maintenance**
 Development of an Inventory System and maintenance of computers: C.

-**Software Developer at North-West State Forest Inventory Enterprise**
+### Software Developer at North-West State Forest Inventory Enterprise
-Junuary 1992 - November 1992 (6 months)
+January 1992 - November 1992 (6 months)

 > Application development for PC and mainframes.